torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 teleports the state masked by $X^aZ^b$ to Bob".
 You can check the algebra, but even so, the protocol seems like a miracle.

-I want to argue that this is not a miracle, but the inevitable result of a few simple principles.
+**Monogamy of entanglement.** I want to argue that this is not a miracle, but the inevitable result of a few simple principles.
 The first is *monogamy of entanglement*.
 Loosely speaking, this states that maximal entanglement cannot be shared.